Fun-Using-Networks/fun-hello_world/README.md

 Some comments have been sprinkled into the recipe.

+Types have been spicily signed; but signatures aren't mandatory.
+(They speed up metabolism; just like chillies.)

 Feel free to add any healthy ingredients; and write your name with the comments. ;)

 ## Compile ∧ Call